v2.0 · Stable

 Syntax

-content
+content here

-typed content
+typed content (verbatim for code types)

 Rules

-• Escape === inside a block: prefix with \\=== becomes literal
+• Escape :: at line start inside a section: prefix with \\:: becomes literal

-Example with nested blocks
+Example with nested sections

 few-shot.slm